Travis Walton incident: Waltons as UFO buffs and pranksters

+Steve Pierce's allegations of a hoax

 As early as 1978, crew member Steve Pierce expressed suspicion that the incident had been a hoax.
-Pierce noted that on the day of the incident, Rogers made the crew stay past dark whereas they usually ended work at 4:00 PM.
+Pierce noted that on the day of the incident, Rogers made the crew stay past dark whereas they usually ended work at 4:00 p.m.
 Pierce recalled that Walton did not work at all during the day of the incident; instead, he slept in the truck while claiming to be ill "from carousing too much".
 He also reported that Mike Rogers disappeared from the worksite for two hours that day.

+Upon being driven to Gentry Tower by producer Ryan Gordon in 2026, Pierce reported that his suspicions about the incident having actually been a hoax orchestrated by Walton against other crew members had risen to a level of "100%" confidence.

+Rogers confession of a hoax

+Mike Rogers's daughter reported that Rogers — who died in February 2026 — made a deathbed confession affirming the incident was a hoax in which he had participated.
+Robert Sheaffer explained:

+Mike Rogers died this past February.
+According to his daughter, he made a deathbed confession of the Travis Walton hoax.
+Rogers had "confessed" this in 2021 in a phone call with Ryan Gordon, but then retracted his confession soon afterward.
+Rogers also reportedly "confessed" to his daughter to having hoaxed the famous Phoenix Lights using balloons or something, which is preposterous.
+Those "lights" traveled 400 miles in less than an hour, so they were obviously aircraft.
+Frankly, this detracts from the credibility of Rogers' other confession, although I still don't doubt it.

 National Enquirer misrepresented polygraph results

 Authors including Michael Shermer and Philip Klass note that while the National Enquirer tabloid publicized the opinion of a private polygraph examiner who reported the witnesses as being truthful, it omitted all mention of Walton's prior polygraph examiner who concluded Walton was being "grossly deceptive".
 They further note that while law enforcement had conducted a polygraph examination of the crew during their missing persons investigation into Walton's disappearance, the objective of that investigation was to determine whether the crew had killed Walton, not to investigate UFOs.
 Thus, they asked only four questions: three about violence against Walton and one asking if an unusual object was observed.

-Science writer and skeptic, Michael Shermer opined: "I think the polygraph is not a reliable determiner of truth.
+Science writer and skeptic Michael Shermer opined: "I think the polygraph is not a reliable determiner of truth.
 I think Travis Walton was not abducted by aliens.
 In both cases, the power of deception and self-deception is all we need to understand what really happened in 1975 and after."